pymk/go-rename/README.md

 # go-rename

-A CLI tool for renaming files to their SHA-1 checksum.
+A (work in progress) CLI tool for renaming files to their SHA-1 checksum.